Valentine’s Day Chocolate = Heart Strong?

 9. Incorporate the right nutrients.
 The right nutrients can support heart health and reduce your risk of heart disease.
 These are among the most-studied nutrients to support cardiovascular health.
 Work with your healthcare provider to design a nutrient plan that works for your specific health condition or nutritional needs.

 - B Complex – Several B vitamins (including B6, B12, and folate) help regulate homocysteine levels.
 Balance becomes key for this sulfur-containing amino acid: Too much can be toxic and too little results in metabolic problems.
 High homocysteine levels become an independent risk factor for heart disease.
 Deficiencies in even one of these B vitamins can contribute to high blood homocysteine levels.
-B-Complex with Sustained Release® combines effective amounts of these and other B vitamins in a superior formula.
+B-Complex with Delayed Release® combines effective amounts of these and other B vitamins in a superior formula.

 - Fish oil – Research shows supplementing with omega-3 fatty acids positively impacts numerous aspects of heart disease, including a lipid profile, inflammatory markers, and oxidative stress.
 Even if you’re regularly eating wild-caught fish (most of us aren’t), taking a quality omega-3 fatty acid supplement can help lower inflammation and other risk factors for heart disease.